MedXProtocol/truffle-deploy-registry/README.md

 $ apply-registry -i build/contracts -o build/output -n networks
 ```

-And the merged artifacts will appear in `build/output`.
+The merged artifacts would appear in `build/output` instead of `build/contracts`.

-I recommend you create a new script entry in `package.json` so that you can easily combine compilation with merging:
+It can help to create a new script entry in `package.json` so that you can easily combine compilation with merging:

 ```json
 {